 Learn something new

-Push yourself to make the most of every opportunity available at you current job–even if it doesn’t seem immediately interesting or beneficial.
+Push yourself to make the most of every opportunity available at your current job–even if it doesn’t seem immediately interesting or beneficial.
 Does your company pay for professional trainings?
 Is there an opportunity to learn a new skill from a colleague?

 Maybe you’ll surprise yourself and find a new professional passion.
 Or perhaps you’ll just clarify what you don’t want to do for the rest of your career.
 Either way, you benefit by building your set of marketable employment skills.